merishnaSuwal/CIFAR-data/README.md

-# ManualRNN-TensorFlow
+# RNN-TensorFlow
-Manually building a Recurrent Neural Network using TensorFlow.
+Building a Recurrent Neural Network using TensorFlow.